TalhoukLab/PrOType/docs/parameters.md

 - `numBootstraps`: number of bootstrap samples to run gene selection algorithms on

 ## Directory
+- `inputDir`: input directory where raw data exists for clustering.
-- `workDir`: working directory where R and bash scripts exist.
+- `scriptDir`: script directory where R and bash scripts exist.
 Used to submit batch jobs to the queue.
 - `outputDir`: output directory where outputs will be written to.
-- `inputDir`: input directory where raw data exists for clustering.
 - `baseLogDir`: base log directory where queue logs are written to.
 Logs are written in a directory hierarchy similar to `outputDir`.

 ## Developer